 - Adminisphere: Compare the literal coalface where the band work to Gloria's building.

 - Based on a True Story: Grimley is a thinly veiled version of Grimethorpe, which went through a similar chain of events, and the film was shot on location in Grimethorpe.
-The Grimethorpe Colliery Band plays the Grimley Colliery Band in the film, and that's them on the soundtrack (except for a few orchestral cues).
+The Grimethorpe Colliery Band plays the Grimley Colliery Band in the film, and that's them on the soundtrack (except for a few orchestral cues written by Trevor Jones).

-- Berserk Button: Phil is furious that the management wants to close a profitable pit; he went on strike in 1984 to protest closure and he's even more angry now about the whole idea.
+- Berserk Button: Phil is furious that the management wants to close a profitable pit; he went on strike in 1984 to protest closure and he's even angrier now about the whole idea.

 - Bittersweet Ending: The band wins the National Championships for the first time ever but the pit has closed, Danny is terminally ill and they're all facing the destruction of the coal industry.